Naman-sys/QuizForge/replit.md

 # Overview

 This is a complete AI Quiz Generator application built with Python and Streamlit.
 The app processes both PDF files and article text to generate educational quiz questions using local intelligent content analysis without requiring external APIs.
-Teachers can upload PDF chapters or paste article content, generate multiple-choice and true/false questions, edit them interactively, and export the quiz with answer keys as downloadable files.
+Teachers can upload PDF chapters or paste article content, customize difficulty levels and question types, generate multiple-choice and true/false questions, edit them interactively, and export the quiz with answer keys as downloadable files.
 The system uses the Mistral-7B-Instruct model for intelligent question generation with fallback content-based generation.

 # User Preferences